psu-psychology/r-bootcamp/talks/bootcamp-survey.md

 Clearly, we need to do some cleaning before we can do anything with this.

-Let's start by renaming variables
+Let's start by renaming variables.

 ``` r
 names(survey) <- c("Timestamp",